Marco Nichetti: AlbinoLeffe

 A graduate of the club's youth academy, Nichetti made his league debut on 28 September 2014, coming on as a late substitute for Mattia Corradi in a 1-0 home victory over Monza.

 Alessandria

 On 24 August 2022, Nichetti signed a two-year contract with Alessandria.

+Virtus Entella

+On 8 July 2025, Nichetti moved to Virtus Entella in Serie B.